pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 The testing was done by meeting in real life and hosting a game.
 Two of my friends (Ashutosh, and Divyesh) joined me to play the game (see: @all-of-us-photo).
 A two hour session was held.
-The drawing part was done on pc, using the digital painting application #link("https://krita.org/en/")[Krita] and a pentablet (#link("https://www.xp-pen.com/product/deco-fun-xs-s-l.html")[XP-Pen Deco Fun L]).
+The drawing part was done on pc, using the digital painting app #link("https://krita.org/en/")[Krita] and a pentablet (#link("https://www.xp-pen.com/product/deco-fun-xs-s-l.html")[XP-Pen Deco Fun L]).
 The data layer was done on a paper (see: @final-hex-grid-photo).
 We used out keychains as player tokens to track position (see: @A-token-photo, @D-token-photo, and @H-token-photo).